 Compulsory microchipping

-Dogs (Amendment) Act (Northern Ireland) 2011 requires the microchipping of dogs before a dog licence can be issued.
+Microchipping of dogs over the age of 8 weeks has been mandatory in Northern Ireland since 2012.
+The Dogs (Amendment) Act (Northern Ireland) 2011 requires the microchipping of dogs before a dog licence can be issued.
 The Act also includes provisions relating to the control of dogs.
 Further information is available from www.nidirect.gov.uk/dog-licensing-and-microchipping, which states that all dogs in Northern Ireland must be microchipped at 8 weeks old and that dog owners are responsible for ensuring that the contact details held against their dog’s microchip number are accurate.
-If the details are not accurate, the dog is not considered as microchipped and the dog licence will not be valid.
+If the details are not accurate, the dog is not considered as microchipped, and the dog licence will not be valid.

-Details below and on all pages within the microchipping section refer to the regulations in England – differences in the regulations in the devolved administrations are shown in the following colours:
+Details within the BSAVA microchipping advice refer to the regulations in England.
+Where there are differences in the regulations in the devolved administrations, these are highlighted and shown in the following colours:

 Northern Ireland